Easy As Cookies

 • In a large mixing bowl, stir together the flour, sugar, baking powder, and salt.

 • Add the cold, diced butter and toss it with the flour mixture.
-Use a pastry cutter (affiliate link) or two knives criss-crossed (or your fingers) to cut the butter into the flour until only some pea-sized lumps remain.
+Use a pastry cutter (affiliate link) or your fingers to cut the butter into the flour until only some pea-sized lumps remain.

 • Stir in the chopped chocolate orange.

-• Once a dough has formed and you only have some crumbs left in the bottom of the bowl, use your hands to gently knead the dough.
-I do this right in the bowl, although you can use a lightly floured surface instead.
+• Use your hands to gently knead the dough.
+I do this in the bowl, although you can use a lightly floured surface instead.
 Sprinkle the crumbs on top of the dough, then fold the dough in half on top of itself.
 Pat the dough down gently if you need to.
 Repeat this process 6 times.
-You shouldn't have any crumbs left.

 • Lift the dough from the bowl onto a lightly floured surface.
 Your dough will likely be pretty wet.
 Pat it into a 1-inch tall circle, about 7-8 inches in diameter.
 Sprinkle with a little sugar if desired.
 Use a bench scraper (affiliate link) or knife to cut the circle into 8 scones.

-• Place the scones apart on a silicone mat (affiliate link)- or parchment-lined baking sheet.
+• Place the scones apart on a silicone mat- or parchment-lined baking sheet.
 Bake at 375F for 18-22 minutes.
 The scones will be golden along the edges, and a toothpick inserted into the middle of one will come out clean as long as it doesn't hit chocolate.

-• Serve warm or at room temperature.
-They're best the day that they're baked.
-Store leftovers in an airtight container, and reheat briefly when serving
+• Serve warm or at room temperature; scones are best the day they're baked.
+Store leftovers in an airtight container, and reheat briefly (8-10 seconds in the microwave) when serving.

 Make Ahead

 • After cutting the scones, place them, separated, on a lined baking sheet.
-Freeze until solid.
+Chill the dough, and bake as normal the next morning.

-• Remove scones from the sheet and store in a freezer bag for up to about a month.
+• Alternatively, freeze the scones, then to a freezer bag.
+Label with baking instructions, and freeze for up to about a month.

-• To serve, bake at 375F for 20-24 minutes, directly from the freezer, without thawing.
+• To serve, bake frozen scones at 375F for 20-24 minutes, directly from the freezer, without thawing.

 Notes

-You want your butter cold to give the scones the best rise and texture possible.
+Cold butter gives scones better rise and less spread.
 If your dough is too warm, you can optionally chill your scones for 15 minutes before baking.

 You can use milk or dark chocolate in this recipe.